stevegeek/quo/claude-skill/references/COMPOSITION.md

 filtered.results  # presenters
 ```

-If both sides have transformers, the *left* one is used for the merged
+If both sides have transformers, the *right* one is used for the merged
 result.
 Mixing transformers across composition is rarely what you want;
 attach the transformer once, on the outermost query.